MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementgetid.md

 ## -description

-The **AcxTargetElementGetId** function given an existing ACXTARGETELEMENT object returns an Id value.
+The **AcxTargetElementGetId** function given an existing ACXTARGETELEMENT object, returns its corresponding ID value.

 ## -parameters